-Potential environmental impacts associated with this alternative are described below.
+Environmental considerations associated with this alternative are described below.
 All potential impacts would be further evaluated under a formal NEPA process if a project occurs under this alternative.

 Alternative 3 will expand the airport boundary and construct new facilities.
 Development of this alternative will likely impact the environmental resource categories as described below.